International Relations Theory

 Credits: 8 ECTS

-Fortnightly seminar groups provide students with an opportunity to discuss the themes raised in the previous classes, as well as apply them to contemporary issues in international politics.
+Fortnightly seminar groups provide students with an opportunity to discuss the themes raised in the lectures, as well as contextualise them in some of the big debates in international politics.

-- The two-hour exam will require you to answer TWO questions in essay form, from a choice of no less than six.
+- A one-hour exam during exam week will require you to answer ONE questions in essay form, from a choice of no less than six (35%).